GuildCrafts/web-development-js/_goals/126-MetroRail-Data_Modeling.md

 ## Specifications

+#### General

+- [ ] Repository includes a README file with basic installation and setup instructions.
+- [ ] All dependencies are properly declared in `package.json`.
+- [ ] All major features are added via pull requests with a clear description and concise commit messages.
+- [ ] Code uses a linter and there are no linting errors.
+- [ ] Variables, functions, files, etc. have appropriate and meaningful names.
+- [ ] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].

 #### Commands

 Expose the following commands (and more, if you need) using the `scripts` property of your `package.json`.